-Katrina Sifferd holds a Ph.D. in philosophy from the University of London, King’s College, and is Professor and Chair of Philosophy at Elmhurst College.
+Katrina Sifferd holds a Ph.D. in philosophy from the University of London, King’s College, and is Professor and Chair of Philosophy at Elmhurst University, where she holds the Genevieve Staudt Endowed Chair.
 After leaving King’s, Katrina held a post-doctoral position as Rockefeller Fellow in Law and Public Policy and Visiting Professor at Dartmouth College.

 Before becoming a philosopher, Katrina earned a Juris Doctorate and worked as a senior research analyst on criminal justice projects for the National Institute of Justice.
-Katrina is the author of numerous articles and book chapters on criminal responsibility, reduction, folk psychology and law, and punishment.
-Katrina and her colleagues William Hirstein and Tyler Fagan recently completed a monograph for MIT Press called Responsible Brains: Neuroscience and human culpability (forthcoming 2018).
-Development of the book was funded by the Philosophy of Self-Control Templeton grant headed by Al Mele (Florida State University).
+Katrina is the author of numerous articles and book chapters on criminal responsibility, folk psychology and law, and punishment.
+She also has a B.A. in psychology.
+In 2018, Katrina and her colleagues William Hirstein and Tyler Fagan published a monograph for MIT Press titled Responsible Brains: Neuroscience and human culpability.
+Development of the book was funded by a sub-grant from the Templeton Foundation as a part of the Philosophy and Science of Self-Control major grant headed by Al Mele (FSU).

 Katrina serves as Co-Editor in Chief of the journal Neuroethics.

 You can email Katrina at email@example.com, and follow her on twitter (@KSifferd).

 For an overview of Katrina’s interests and research, see her interview on the APA blog, or the interview here.
 You can follow this link to watch Katrina’s talk at Columbia University’s Center for Science and Society about psychopathy.

 Click here to hear Katrina discuss moral and criminal responsibility with Gregg Caruso on the Principle of Charity podcast.